Cluster 3: Interpret linear models. (Algebra 1 - Major Cluster)Archived

 Texting and Grades II:

-The purpose of this task is to assess ability to interpret the slope and intercept of the least squares regression line in context.
+The purpose of this task is to assess ability to interpret the slope and intercept of the line of fit in context.

 Type: Problem-Solving Task